pedrolopesme/algorithms-toolbox/classic/comb-sort/README.md

 adjacent to one another, and then shrinking the chosen distance until it is operating as a normal bubble sort.

-Thus, if Shellsort can be thought of as a generalized version of insertion sort that swaps elements spaced a certain distance away from one another, comb sort can be thought of as the same generalization applied to bubble sort.

 ![Comb sort](https://upload.wikimedia.org/wikipedia/commons/4/46/Comb_sort_demo.gif)

 Source: https://en.wikipedia.org/wiki/Comb_sort